-With Notice 2014-54, the IRS has stated that when transferring money from you 401(k) into your IRAs, you can easily divert the pre-tax portion of your 401(k) and all the investment growth to your Traditional IRA and the after-tax portion to your Roth IRA, without paying any tax.
+The IRS has stated that when transferring money from you 401(k) into your IRAs, you are able to divert the pre-tax portion of your 401(k) (and all the investment growth) to your Traditional IRA and the after-tax portion to your Roth IRA, without paying any tax.

-This is a big deal for people who can make in-service distributions (i.e. 401(k)-to-IRA transfers while still employed) or those of us who plan to leave full-time our employer soon because this will allow us to dramatically boost our Roth IRA contributions!
+This is a big deal for people who can make in-service distributions (i.e. 401(k)-to-IRA transfers while still employed) or those of us who plan to leave our full-time employer soon because this allows us to dramatically boost our Roth IRA contributions!

-Assume that you read my article on front-loading and on January 1st, 2015 you decide to max out your pre-tax 401(k) contributions, you convince your employer to contribute $6,000 immediately, and you max out your after-tax contributions as well (far fetched, I know, but it will make the example easier to understand).
+Assume that you read my article on front-loading and on January 1st, 2019 you decide to max out your pre-tax 401(k) contributions, you convince your employer to contribute $7,000 immediately, and you max out your after-tax contributions as well.

 Here’s what your 401(k) would look like on January 1st: